secure-foundations/veri-titan/bv_exprs/README.md

 after building, update `PYTHONPATH` variable, this is for my laptop:
 `export PYTHONPATH="~/Desktop/research/open_titan/boolector/build/lib:$PYTHONPATH"`

-also update the`PATH` variable to include where `boolector` is located, this is for my laptop `export PATH="~/Desktop/research/open_titan/boolector/build/bin/:$PATH"`
+also update the`PATH` variable to include where `boolector` is located, this is for my laptop:
+`export PATH="~/Desktop/research/open_titan/boolector/build/bin/:$PATH"`

 ## running example: